 Church ladies are strict.
 We have photographed weddings at churches where we were not allowed to move.
 We have heard horror stories from photographers who were embarrassingly reprimanded from priests during the ceremony for moving.
 David went to Catholic school most of his life and has put the fear of the church lady in me.
 When she tells me not to move, I become a statue.
-So when we are locked in place anxiously waiting for you to seal the deal with a kiss and Uncle Bob steps into the aisle in front of us, there is nothing we can do.
+So when we are locked in place anxiously waiting for you to seal the deal with a kiss and Uncle Bob steps into the aisle in front of us with his fancy ipad camera, there is nothing we can do.
 We now have a great shot of the back of his head and now everyone knows how big his bald spot is.
 Losing that shot is like daggers to our hearts.
 We hope he got a good one for you.
 Side note: we once shot a wedding where the best man pulled out his phone to take kiss the bride pictures.
 His phone was in front of the kiss in every one of our photos.
 I ugly cried.

 All this being said, we want you to know that we are totally okay with people taking photos.
 We embrace it, expect it, and we want them to have lots of great snapshots to look back on.
 But sometimes you just have to put that stuff away, enjoy the moment, and not be the cause of a big time bummer to the photographers you've invested good money into.